 The team of experts praised the university's quality management system: "The University of Europe for Applied Sciences has established a comprehensive and convincing quality management system and has demonstrated its effectiveness ... demonstrated."
 The evaluation team also emphasized that the quality management system is based on a strong dialogical approach and that the direct connection to the rectorate ensures a high visibility and a high value of the quality culture within the university.

-Internal program accreditation by the Quality Advisory Board
+Internal programme accreditation by the Quality Advisory Board

-The UE Quality Advisory Board, which is responsible for formulating a recommendation for the accreditation of study programmes for the Rectorate within the framework of internal quality management, acknowledges the assessment of a team of experts consisting of external and internal specialists.
-This panel consists of at least three external experts from academia and business, as well as one or more external students, and reviews the structure and content of each degree programme based on criteria established by law.
-The internal programme accreditation procedures are supervised by a separate staff unit of the Rectorate.
+The UE Quality Advisory Board, which is responsible for formulating a recommendation for the accreditation of study programmes for the Rectorate within the framework of internal quality management, represents the different member groups of the university.
+The Quality Advisory Board appreciates the assessment of a team of experts, which consists of external and internal experts.

 At state-accredited universities like the University of Europe for Applied Sciences (UE), each new programme of study has to be reviewed and accredited by a special agency that checks content and quality according to the Lisbon Convention.
 All the programmes offered by our university are accredited by Germany’s Central Evaluation and Accreditation Agency (ZEvA).
 You can read ZEvA’s comments on the individual programmes on the agency’s website.